Vacuuming a Pool with a Sand Filter – Step by Step

 When vacuuming on the filter setting, after a while, you may notice a significant loss of suction.

-If this happens then this is probably because the filter has become clogged with the dirt you are vacuuming which causes an increase in back pressure in the filter that in turn leads to a reduction in suction.
+If this happens, it is probably because the filter has become clogged with the dirt you are vacuuming.
+This causes an increase in back pressure in the filter, which in turn leads to a reduction in suction.

-In this case you will need to backwash the filter to clear it and regain the suction.
+In this case, you must backwash the filter to clear it and regain the suction.

 how to vacuum an inground pool